Tektii vs Zipline

 • You need multi-language support — write strategies in Python, Rust, Go, or anything that runs in Docker

-• You want a seamless path from backtest to live trading with the same engine
+• You want a seamless path from backtest to live — go live via the free, open-source Trading Gateway with zero code changes

 • You need tick-level simulation fidelity with built-in market data